objcio/articles/2014-08-11-behavior-driven-development.md

         });
     });

-But this is only half of what actually needs to be tested—we are now sure that the appropriate method will be called when the button is pressed, but we're not sure whether the appropriate action will be taken (in fact, we don't even know whether that method actually exists).
+But this is only half of what actually needs to be tested — we are now sure that the appropriate method will be called when the button is pressed, but we're not sure whether the appropriate action will be taken (in fact, we don't even know whether that method actually exists).
 So let's test that as well:

     describe(@"tapping right bar button item", ^{
         beforeEach(^{